survivejs/webpack-book/manuscript/introduction.md

 Big thanks to [Christian Alfoni](http://www.christianalfoni.com/) for helping me to craft the first version of this book.
 That inspired the whole SurviveJS effort.
 The version you see now has been heavily revised.

+The book wouldn't be half as good as it is without patient editing and feedback by my editor [Jesús Rodríguez Rodríguez](https://github.com/Foxandxss).
+Thank you.

 This book wouldn't have been possible without the original "SurviveJS - Webpack and React" effort.
 Anyone who contributed to that, deserves my thanks!
-You can check that book for more specific attribution.
+You can check that book for more specific attributions.

 Thanks to Mike "Pomax" Kamermans, Cesar Andreu, Dan Palmer, and many others who have contributed direct feedback for this book!